d6lts/htmLawed/readme.txt

 About the module
 ----------------

 The htmLawed Drupal module enables the use of the htmLawed (X)HTML filter/purifier in Drupal.
-Unlike Drupal's HTML filter, htmLawed allows fine control on the HTML markup (e.g., restricting URLs by protocols and limiting element attributes), balances tags, etc.
+Unlike Drupal's HTML filter, htmLawed allows fine control on the HTML markup (e.g., restricting URLs by protocols and limiting element attributes), balances tags, etc. Unlike filters like HTMLPurifier, htmLawed is fast and highly customizable, uses minimal resources, works with PHP 4, covers all HTML markup, etc.

 The module: